 I teach the following courses:

-I also supervise MSc students within software engineering, in particular with connections to requirements communication, agile development, softer aspects of software development.
+I also supervise MSc students within software engineering, in particular with connections to software processes and collaboration, requirements communication, agile development, softer aspects of software development.
 Contact me to discuss potential MSc projects.